the-crypt-keeper/Medusa-Bridge/README.md

 It is the sucessor to [LlamaCpp-Horde-Bridge](https://github.com/the-crypt-keeper/LlamaCpp-Horde-Bridge), rewritten in NodeJS.
 If upgrading, note that the names of some configuration arguments have changed.

+Throughput-enhancing Features:

+* Multi-threaded processing: generate multiple jobs in parallel
+* Asyncronous job submission: pop a new job as soon as the previous one has finished generating, submit in the background

 Supported inference REST API servers:

 * [llama.cpp](https://github.com/ggerganov/llama.cpp) server